esso23/pypollution/readme.md

 ![](doc/combustion-turbine.png)

 This has been balanced in a way that it's slightly worse than burning Coal at MK01 and then gets much better at higher MKs.
+Basically, Combustion Turbine MK01 produces more energy in comparison to boilers but at a cost of higher pollution.
 We also changed some Combustion Mixture recipes, some were not viable and some were way too strong.
 Combustion Mixture recipe effectiveness still varies though.

 ### Fuels